USAFrenzy/HomeLab/_instructions/kubernetes/cni/calico/Installation.md

   ### Adding filters
   - Filters act as a method to control what routes are imported/exported
   - You can be as granular as you want to with these filters, only allowing or rejecting subsets of a network, or as broad as you want to and allow the whole subnet
-  - In my setup, I simply created two filters.
+  - In my setup, I simply created a few filters.
+As examples:
     - One to reject advertisement of the internal pod network and applied it to my peer config above so that my router doesn't see my pod network and only sees the service network and the cluster's network from calico.
 My config for that looks like:
     ```
      apiVersion: projectcalico.org/v3